The most discriminable quantum states in the multicopy regime: The -copy most discriminable classical states

 \subsection{The $k$-copy most discriminable classical bits}

-For $d=2$, classical states can be written as $\rho_i^\textup{cl} = a_i \ketbra{0} + (1-a_i) \ketbra{1}$, where $0 \leq a_i\leq 1$ is the probability of the state being the bit $\ketbra{0}$.
-In this way, each classical state is uniquely identified by a single number $a_i$.
-For concreteness and for developing a sharper intuition on the problem, we present a proof of \cref{thm:k-copy-upper-bound-classical} for the case $d = 2$ in details.
+For concreteness and for developing a sharper intuition on the problem, we present a proof of \cref{thm:classical_dit} for the case $d = 2$ in details.
+In this case, classical states can be written as $\rho_i^\textup{cl} = a_i \ketbra{0} + (1-a_i) \ketbra{1}$, where $0 \leq a_i\leq 1$ is the probability of the state being the bit $\ketbra{0}$.
+That is, each classical state is uniquely identified by a single number $a_i$.